Hermanya/starikov.dev/src/reviews/cra-with-fs.md

 };
 ```

-I tried putting it together on Codesandbox, but file system API does not work there.
-Anyway, you get the idea.
-We read a file, parse it, inline data into our App source file, and render it in a basic HTML table.
+Here is a [Codesandbox of this](https://codesandbox.io/s/preval-macro-codesandbox-jefzk).
+I read the file, parse it, inline data into our App source file, and render it in a basic HTML table.

 > NOTE: If you change the CSV file, you need to re-run `yarn start`!

 ## Markdown

-Or image you want to start a blog.
+Or imagine you want to start a blog.
 You've heard of Gatsby, but you are not impressed.
 You think displaying rendered markdown is simple enough to use `create-react-app` for that.
 Consider the following example.

 ```jsx
 import React from "react";